 Mr Deacon tried to help me get on in pharmacy, even giving me his old white coats, but the war intervened.
 He also gave me books about cameras.
 I knew how a Leica worked but Jarrolds didn’t sell them as they were rather expensive.
 Films were sent to Coe’s for printing although there was a darkroom at the store to process Jarrolds postcards.
-I took up photography & took wedding photographs with a box camera to earn a shilling.
-I did the printing at home & washed the film under the pump.
-Jarrolds gave a staff discount of 2p in the shilling for film.
+I took up photography and took wedding photographs with a box camera to earn a shilling.
+I did the printing at home and washed the film under the pump.
+Jarrolds gave a staff discount of twopence in the shilling for film.

-Did a sweep on the Grand National backing a horse called Cahoo picked out by a girl.
-Not a chance, 100 to 1.
-Hadn’t done anything like it during war.
-Then had an offer from the Airforce for an extended service commission for 4 years which I accepted and got £500.
+I did a sweep on the Grand National, backing a horse called Cahoo picked out by a girl.
+Not a chance!
+100/1.
+I had an offer from the Air Force for an extended service commission for four years which I accepted, and got £500.
 By this time I was married.
 I’d met my wife in July 1945 when I was going along the Walk.
 She was with a girl I knew.
 ‘How’re you getting on bor?’
 We were married on Boxing Day.

 Jarrolds generates a lot of good will.
 It’s a happy store, always pleased to serve people.